Home » General Knowledge » International Yoga Day

 The ancient art of yoga has a connection to the history of Yoga Day.
 It is a type of exercise and a meditative act that promotes physical, mental, emotional, and spiritual health.
 Since 3000 BC, yoga has been practised in India, and it plays an important part in old literature like the Rigveda and the Upanishads.

 The earliest types of yoga combine physical activity, spirituality, meditation, and fitness.
-Jainism, Buddhism, and Hinduism all make reference to it.
+Jainism, Buddhism, and Hinduism all refer to it.
 Yoga was characterized as a way of life in the Patanjali Yoga Sutra of the fourth century BCE.
 Three varieties of yoga are described in the Mahabharata text:

 • Action (karma)